 In June 2008, Apio entered into a collaboration agreement with Seminis Vegetable Seeds, Inc., a wholly-owned subsidiary of Monsanto, to develop novel broccoli and cauliflower products for the exclusive sale by Apio in the North American market.
 These novel products will be packaged in Landec's proprietary BreatheWay packaging and will be sold to retail grocery chains, club stores and the food service industry.
-Field trials for the initial target varieties began in the Fall of 2008.
+Field trials for the initial target varieties began in the Fall of 2008 and will take several years to develop.